 DUTIES OF OFFICERS

 (b) The Secretary-Treasurer shall receive all funds belonging to the Association and deposit same in bank in the name of Western Cotton Shippers Association and shall pay by check all bills and accounts against the Association.
-He shall keep an account of all receipts and disbursements in a book kept for that purpose, which, together with all vouchers and other records, shall be at all times subject to the examination of the Finance Committee and the Board of Directors.
-He shall render a report at each meeting of the Board and a general annual report at the close of each fiscal year; shall be responsible for the proper accounting for all receipts and disbursements, and at the expiration of his term of office shall deliver to his successor all funds, books, papers and other property of the Association in his possession.
+They shall keep an account of all receipts and disbursements in a book kept for that purpose, which, together with all vouchers and other records, shall be at all times subject to the examination of the Finance Committee and the Board of Directors.
+They shall render a report at each meeting of the Board and a general annual report at the close of each fiscal year; shall be responsible for the proper accounting for all receipts and disbursements, and at the expiration of their term of office shall deliver to their successor all funds, books, papers and other property of the Association in their possession.

-(c) In addition to his regular duties, the Secretary-Treasurer shall visit all of the important points in California Arizona, New Mexico and the El Paso Territory of Texas at various times during the year for the purpose of collecting and disseminating such information as will be of interest to the members of the Association; and he shall make such other visits either to the important points or small contiguous towns as may be requested by the President.
+(c) In addition to their regular duties, the Secretary-Treasurer shall visit the important points in California, Arizona, New Mexico and the El Paso Territory of Texas when necessary for the purpose of collecting and disseminating such information as will be of interest to the members of the Association; and they shall make such other visits either to the important points or small contiguous towns as may be requested by the President.